kawaiipantsu/redjoust/README.md

 - Reset functionallity to whipe slate clean so you can rerun jobs
 - Utilizing html data attributes to store item settings for easy implementation
 - Showing the config settings in preference window but just for show
+- New defaults scheme, no need for cutom defualtsettings writer function
+- Next page (goto next) continue logic, will itterate though mode, target and run if they are not set
+- Make default first page show easy 3 button layout - Set mode, set target, run
+- Added target history, save last 50 targets for future options like autocomplete
+- Target history cleanup logic
+- Default item page layout/template
+- Add "safety" features as, toggle alerting if red-team mode is active
+- Make logic to set your target (ip, hostname or domain)
+  - setTarget()
+    - Show/hide the propper menu sections
+    - Should be able to be run onload as well
+    - update global vars
+    - update conf settings storage

 ## TODO list (what i want to get done short term)

-- Default item page layout/template
 - Way to find childs/processes of async things running
 - Make Preferences window useful
-- Add "safety" features as, toggle alerting if red-team mode is active
 - Preparing for more config settings
   - default NS server to use (static or system)
   - proxy usage